rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 And when he had said these things, he dismissed the assembly. ^1941

 After the uproar ceased, Paul sent for the disciples, and after encouraging them, he said farewell and departed for Macedonia. ^2001

 When he had gone through those regions and had given them much encouragement, he came to Greece. ^2002

 There he spent three months, and when a plot was made against him by the Jews as he was about to set sail for Syria, he decided to return through Macedonia. ^2003

-Sopater the Berean, son of Pyrrhus, accompanied him; and of the Thessalonians, Aristarchus and Secundus; and Gaius of Derbe, and Timothy; and the Asians, Tychicus and Trophimus. ^2004
+Sopater of Berea, the son of Pyrrhus from Berea, accompanied him; and of the Thessalonians, Aristarchus and Secundus; and Gaius of Derbe, and Timothy; and the Asians, Tychicus and Trophimus. ^2004

 These went on ahead and were waiting for us at Troas, ^2005